Ruling keeps Arizona voting access measure on the ballot - KESQ

 All three measures faced challenges to signatures based on paperwork errors made by paid circulators.
 But the most important challenge likely would have kept all three measures off the ballot.
 It argued that paid petition circulators needed to file affidavits certifying they legally can collect signatures with the secretary of state for each initiative they circulate.

-Goddard and lawyers for all three measures said that election rules require them only for initial registrations, and even if they did not that the secretary of state’s online portal only allows one affidavit top be filed.
+Goddard and lawyers for the measures said that election rules require them only for initial registrations, and even if they did not that the secretary of state’s online portal only allows one affidavit to be filed.

 A unanimous Supreme Court ruled that the certification must be provided for each measure.
 But Chief Justice Robert Brutinel wrote that throwing the initiatives off the ballot would impede the constitutional right of the people to write their own laws.